 This course focuses on literature from a single genre and may compare works in several genres.
 This course may be repeated for credit as the topic changes.
-Prerequisite: English 102 with "C" or better, enrollment as an English major or permission of instructor.
+Prerequisite: English 102 with "C" or better or permission of instructor.
 Three semester hours.